 Club Sports offer recreational opportunities through competition and instruction.
 Membership requirements vary with each sport.
 For more information, contact Amy Long, Director of Club Sports at email@example.com.

-At this time, we are holding off on making a decision on if club sports are able to gather/practice this semester until October.
-For now, we consider our club sports temporarily halted and the decision will be reevaluated in October.
+At this time, we are holding off on making a decision on if club sports are able to gather/practice.
+More information will be presented for next semester.

 - Volleyball Club

 - Dance Club